FAC7/READMEs/week3/Tools/apigee.md

 I will be addressing the console which I have found to be a great reference point for API request urls and API methods,

+It is also good for testing if your api request is working and what json object is being sent back

 but I found it difficult to use.
 I guaged a feeling that apigee has a lot of potential,

 and it is mainly for using API's with your apps you have set up and storing information in the apigee cloud.